likeamojay/ItEcrWorkflow/README.md

 1.Progam is autonomous and does not have to be run manually by IT.

 2. Expense Report ID or ECR number in this case, does not have to be typed in manually by director in approval form.
 A supplementary script Automatically inserts it every time an approval form is submitted.

 3. Checks for new ECR submissions automatically

 Use Case Actors involved:

-1. Director or manager receiving the emails about ECR and then promoted to fill out approval form
+1. Director or manager receiving the emails about ECR and then promoted to fill out approval form.
+2.
-2. Requestor who fills out ECR form and receives email with approval results
+2. Requestor who fills out ECR form and receives email with approval results.

 =